codeadamca/markdown-demo/README.md

 Heading 1 | Heading 2 | Heading 3
 --- | --- | ---
 Value 1 | Value 2 | Value 3

+## Lists

+You can add lists using number `<ol>` or dashes `<ul>`:

+1. This is the first list item.
+2. This is the second list item.

+This is the second paragraph in the second list item.

+3. This is the third list item.